ssempax1/MiniProject-one/miniProject1.md

 5. Commit: An individual change to a file or a set of files.
 When a commit is made, a unique ID is created to keep record of the changes committed as well as who made them and when it was created.
 They usually contain a brief description of what changes were made as the commit message.

+6. Merge: To take the change from one branch (or fork) of a repository and apply them to another.
+A merge can also be done through a pull request.

 ---

 *View change log [here](P1_CHANGELOG.md)*